 Sonny Stitt spent six months with Miles after Trane finally left.
 What Trane had played with Miles was a supreme example of a musician in pursuit of himself.
-In live concerts, Trane was climbing the walls of the house that Miles built with Wynton Kelly, Paul Chambers, and Jimmy Cobb, but was free to do so.
+In live concerts, Trane was climbing the walls of the house that Miles built with Wynton Kelly, Paul Chambers, and Jimmy Cobb, but so importantly, and traditionally, was free to do so.
 When Stitt joined, he was hanging pictures of Bird up on those walls.

 For brother Josh Benko.
 Rest in Peace my friend.

 TBC New Years Eve with the 12 Houses